-So these two systems, at least for the time being, must be restricted to the paid version of the app to limit the number of people that are using the resources.
+So these extra systems, at least for the time being, must be restricted to the paid version of the app to limit the number of people that are using the resources.

-If and when it becomes cost-effective, I hope to enable Pace and Metra for the free version.
+If and when it becomes cost-effective, I hope to enable these extra transit systems for the free version.

 Unfortunately this is an ongoing issue with the Google Play that plagues many people.